JustinPronk/AvionicsSimulation/README.md

 - ✅ Datasheet-accurate sensor noise per sensor
 - ✅ JSON config file — no Python editing required
 - ✅ Validated against real Altimeter Cloud flight logs
+- ✅ HIL mode — real hardware over USB serial
+- ✅ Generic UART HAL — works on Arduino, ESP32, STM32, RP2040, anything with a UART
+- ✅ Anonymous usage telemetry with opt-out
 - ⬜ Staging / multi-stage logic
-- ⬜ HIL mode (real hardware over serial)
 - ⬜ CI / GitHub Actions integration
 - ⬜ CMake / non-PlatformIO build system support

 ## Why this exists

-Most amateur and university rocketry teams test flight computer firmware by launching a rocket and hoping it works, or with ad-hoc bench tests using real sensors — teams have independently built hardware vacuum chambers for barometer testing and spin rigs for accelerometer testing.
+Most amateur and university rocketry teams test flight computer firmware by launching a rocket and hoping it works, or with ad-hoc bench tests — teams have independently built hardware vacuum chambers for barometer testing and spin rigs for accelerometer testing.
 There's no software equivalent of [ArduPilot's SITL](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html) for high-power rocketry.
 This is an attempt to build that.

 ## Contributing / trying this on your own firmware